 5. Fail and fail often.

 Failure is the pathway to success.
 Failure builds character.
 Failure leads to the freedom of knowing your own strength and abilities.
-Failure is necessary.
+Failure is necessary for growth.

 6. Challenge the status quo.